Hazel-Yang-JY/GenomeMark/README.md

 ## 2. Training

-Use `train.py` to train the model with the generated watermark data.
-We recommend aggregating multi-layer features during training to enhance the watermark robustness and representation stability.
+Use 'train.py' to embed the watermark.
+We recommend aggregating multi-layer features during training to enhance the watermark.

 ---

 ## 3. Quick Test